 Pressure Cooker Caramel Apple Pie that is naturally sweetened and healthy?
 Pie that you can eat for breakfast or hand an entire pie to your child and feel awesome about it?
 Do I have you intrigued?

-Pressure Cooker Naturally Caramel Apple Pie with Apple Butter Whipped Cream.
+Instant Pot Naturally Sweetened Caramel Apple Pie with Apple Butter Whipped Cream.
 My mom always tells me I drag out my sentences, so why not my recipe titles!
 Especially for this pie because it deserves each and every word.